viam-labs/verification-system/README.md

 4. `ALARM`: The alarm state.
 The module will emit the `ALARM` classification for the amount of time specified in `alarm_time_s`.
 After that amount of time elapses, the module will return to state `TRIGGER_1`.
 5. `DISARMED`: The disarmed state.
 The module will emit the `DISARMED` classification for the amount of time specified in `disarmed_time_s`.
 After that amount of time elapses, the module will return to state `TRIGGER_1`.

+If you do not want the `ALARM` capabilities, and would like to just use it as a notification system when a detector gets triggered, you can set `disable_alarm: true` in the config, which will prevent `TRIGGER_2` from entering into the `COUNTDOWN` state, meaning the system will eventually return to `TRIGGER_1`.

 If you want to save images to the Viam cloud when the system enters into specific states, you can use the [filtered-camera module](https://app.viam.com/module/erh/filtered-camera) in tandem with this module.

 ## Config